paregi12/kotatsu-parsers/CONTRIBUTING.md

 - [IntelliJ IDEA](https://www.jetbrains.com/idea/) (Community edition is enough)
 - Android device (or emulator)

-Kotatsu parsers are not a part of the Android application, but you can easily develop and test it directly inside an Android application project and relocate it to the library project when done.
+kotatsu-parsers are not a part of the Android application, but you can easily develop and test it directly inside an Android application project and relocate it to the library project when done.

 ### Before you start